casdoor/casdoor-website/docs/basic/public-api.md

 }
 ```

-## CORS (Cross-Origin Resource Sharing)
+## CORS

-Casdoor implements flexible CORS handling to allow secure cross-origin API requests.
-The server validates the `Origin` header and returns appropriate `Access-Control-Allow-Origin` headers based on the following rules:

-**Allowed origins:**

-- Origins matching your application's **redirect URIs** (configured in the application settings)
+Casdoor sets CORS headers so browsers can call the API from your frontend.
+Allowed origins include:

+- Your application’s **Redirect URIs**
-- Origins matching the Casdoor server's own hostname
+- The Casdoor server hostname
-- The configured origin in Casdoor's settings
+- Configured origin in Casdoor settings
-- Special endpoint exceptions: requests to `/api/login/oauth/access_token` and `/api/userinfo` endpoints, and requests with origin `appleid.apple.com`
+- Special cases: `/api/login/oauth/access_token`, `/api/userinfo`, and origin `appleid.apple.com`

-**How it works:**

-When you make a cross-origin API request, Casdoor validates the origin through multiple checks: localhost/intranet addresses, matching redirect URIs in any application, matching the server's hostname, or configured origins.
-If any validation passes, the server includes CORS headers in the response allowing the request.
-For preflight `OPTIONS` requests, Casdoor returns appropriate headers including allowed methods (`POST`, `GET`, `OPTIONS`, `DELETE`) and credentials support.

-**Configuration:**
+The server checks the request `Origin` against these; if it matches, it adds the appropriate `Access-Control-Allow-*` headers.
+For `OPTIONS` preflight, allowed methods include `GET`, `POST`, `OPTIONS`, `DELETE`, with credentials supported.

-To enable CORS for your application, add your frontend's origin to the application's **Redirect URIs** in the Casdoor admin panel.
-This allows your application to make authenticated API calls from the browser.
+**To allow your app:** Add your frontend origin to the application’s **Redirect URIs** in the Casdoor admin.